zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 `ld.lld`'s `--reproduce` flag makes LLD write a tar archive of all its inputs and a file `response.txt` that contains the link command.
-This allows people to work on linker bugs without having to have a Chromium build environment.
+This allows people to work on linker bugs without having to have a Monyhar build environment.

 To use `ld.lld`'s `--reproduce` flag, follow these steps:

-1. Locally (build Chromium with a locally-built clang)[https://monyhar.googlesource.com/monyhar/src.git/+/main/docs/clang.md#Using-a-custom-clang-binary]
+1. Locally (build Monyhar with a locally-built clang)[https://monyhar.googlesource.com/monyhar/src.git/+/main/docs/clang.md#Using-a-custom-clang-binary]

 1. After reproducing the link error, build just the failing target with